micllynn/synappy/README.md

-#synappy
+# SynapPy: Synaptic physiology in Python

-**SynapPy is a data analysis tool for patch-clamp synaptic physiologists who work with .abf files and want to quickly quantify post-synaptic event statistics and visualize the results over multiple trials or neurons.
+SynapPy is a data analysis tool for patch-clamp synaptic physiologists who work with .abf files and want to quickly quantify post-synaptic event statistics and visualize the results over multiple trials or neurons.

-**Synappy works with either evoked or spontaneous events and includes a rapid and Pythonic set of methods to add post-synaptic event statistics, including amplitude, baseline, decay kinetics, rise-time, and release probability.
+Synappy works with either evoked or spontaneous events and includes a rapid and Pythonic set of methods to add post-synaptic event statistics, including amplitude, baseline, decay kinetics, rise-time, and release probability.

-**Synappy works with both current clamp and voltage clamp data, and both excitatory and inhibitory responses.
+Synappy works with both current clamp and voltage clamp data, and both excitatory and inhibitory responses.
 It can also be used to analyze spike statistics and timing in current clamp.
 All that is needed is to specify the 'direction' (up or down) of the post-synaptic event, and to tune the time-window in which to look for a responses.

-**SynapPy additionally includes intelligent data visualization tools and sophisticated data-quality vetting tools.
+SynapPy additionally includes intelligent data visualization tools and sophisticated data-quality vetting tools.

-#-------------------------------------------------------------------------------
-#A. AN INTRODUCTION TO SYNAPPY
-#-------------------------------------------------------------------------------

-###############
-1.
-###############
+## Getting Started

+### Prerequisites
+The main dependencies are: numpy, scipy, matplotlib and neo (ver 0.4+ recommended)

+### Loading data
-*SynapPy first loads the files into an instance of a specialized class *containing the specified signal channels and the times as attributes:
+SynapPy first loads the files into an instance of a specialized class containing the specified signal channels and the times as attributes:
     .analog_signals
         [neuron][trial, time_indices]
     .stim_signals